-Most bladder cancers are of a type called transitional cell, affecting the same kinds of cells (transitional cells) that are usually the cancerous cells responsible for renal pelvis and ureter cancers.
+Most bladder cancers are of a type called transitional cell, affecting the same kinds of cells (transitional cells) that are usually the cancerous cells responsible for cancers of the renal pelvis and ureters.

 Bladder cancer most often causes blood in the urine.
 Other symptoms may include pain and burning during urination and an urgent, frequent need to urinate.
-The symptoms of bladder cancer may be identical to those of a bladder infection (cystitis—see see Bladder Infection), and the two problems may occur together.
+The symptoms of bladder cancer may be identical to those of a bladder infection (cystitis), and the two problems may occur together.
 A low blood count (anemia) may cause fatigue, paleness, or both.

-If the cancer has invaded the bladder muscle, additional testing, including abdominal CT and chest x-ray, are needed to determine whether a cancer has spread.
+If the cancer has invaded the bladder muscle, additional testing, including abdominal CT and chest x-ray, is needed to determine whether a cancer has spread.

 For cancers that remain on the bladder’s inner surface (superficial tumors) and grow and divide slowly, the risk of death from bladder cancer is less than 5% in the 5 years after diagnosis.
-The 5-year death rate for tumors that invade the bladder muscle is significantly higher (about 50%).
-Bladder cancers that have spread beyond the bladder wall (such as to the lymph nodes or other abdominal or pelvic organs) have a much poorer prognosis.
+The 5-year death rate for tumors that invade the bladder muscle is significantly higher (about 50%), but chemotherapy may improve survival.
+Cancers that have spread beyond the bladder wall (such as to the lymph nodes or other abdominal or pelvic organs) have a much poorer prognosis.

 Cancers that have grown into the bladder wall cannot be completely removed through a cystoscope.
 They are usually treated by total or partial removal of the bladder (cystectomy).
+Chemotherapy is usually given before removing the bladder as this has been shown to improve survival compared to cystectomy alone.
 Radiation therapy alone or in combination with chemotherapy may also be used in an attempt to cure the cancer.

 If the entire bladder needs to be removed, doctors must devise a method for the person to be able to drain urine.
 The usual way has been to route the urine to an opening (stoma) made in the abdominal wall through a passageway made of intestine, called an ileal loop.
 The urine is then collected in a bag worn on the outside of the body.